 Here are the top 10 college football quarterbacks heading into this next year.

-Edging out a dual-threat dynamo in Coastal Carolina’s Grayson McCall to sneak into the top 10 of college football quarterbacks, Strong is one of the most underrated passers in the collegiate game.
-He was dominant throughout the season and led the nation’s No. 12 passing offense.
+Cannon-armed Carson Strong is one of the most underrated passers in the collegiate game.
+He was dominant throughout last season and led the nation’s No. 12 passing offense.

-He averaged over 300 yards in the air and most importantly led Nevada to a 7-2 record and a bowl victory.
-Strong threw for five touchdowns with only six incompletions in the 38-27 victory over Tulane in the Famous Idaho Potato Bowl.
+Strong averaged over 300 yards per game, leading Nevada to a 7-2 record and a bowl victory.
+He threw for five touchdowns in a 38-27 postseason triumph over Tulane.

 - 2020 stats: 186-of-281, 2,296 passing yards, 19 touchdowns, six interceptions; 592 yards rushing, 12 touchdowns